FraunhoferIOSB/FROST-Server/FEATURES.md

 * The official version does not yet test operator precedence.
 See https://github.com/opengeospatial/ets-sta10/pull/17
 * The official version does not yet test any functions.
 * The official version does not yet test time interval and time duration handling.
+* The official version does neither test MQTT creation of observations nor subscription to entity changes & inserts.
+See https://github.com/opengeospatial/ets-sta10/pull/20